Jaakko Paavolainen

-Jaakko Paavolainen (23 July 1926, Kanneljärvi – 30 October 2007, Helsinki), was a Finnish historian, PhD 1966.
+Jaakko Paavolainen (23 July 1926 in Kanneljärvi – 30 October 2007 in Helsinki), was a Finnish historian, PhD 1966.
 He became professor in history at the University of Turku 1986–1989.

-Jaakko Paavolainen published his much noticed results about the red terror and white terror during the Finnish civil war in three volumes and has also published a biography of Väinö Tanner (4 parts, 1977–89).
+Jaakko Paavolainen published his much noticed results about the red terror and white terror during the Finnish Civil War in three volumes and has also published a biography of Väinö Tanner (4 parts, 1977–1989).
 His boyhood memories från Carelia he pictures in Lapsuus Kanneljärvellä (1982) and the life of his cousin Olavi Paavolainen in a 1992 published volume.

 Jaakko Paavolainen is the son of Erkki Paavolainen and the father of Pentti Paavolainen (b.
 1953), professor in arts research at Helsinki Theatre Academy.